ocroquette/gradle-extools/README.md

     id 'com.github.ocroquette.extools' version '1.7'
 }

-// Configure the plugin
-extools {
+// Configure the plugin, assuming a repo URL has already been set as property (see below) extools {
     // Define a dependency to the extool called "mytoolkit" tool "mytoolkit"
 }

-// Import the definition of the custom task type import com.github.ocroquette.extools.ExtoolsExec

-// Define a task that uses the external tools task execMyCliTool(type:ExtoolsExec) {
+// Define a task that uses the external tools, similarly to Gradle's standard "Exec" task import com.github.ocroquette.extools.tasks.ExtoolExec task execMyCliTool(type:ExtoolExec) {
     commandLine "myclitool"
+}

+// You can also execute an extool directly, similarly to Gradle's standard "exec {}" statement task doStuff {
+    dolast {
+        extoolexec {
+            commandLine "myclitool" // first run
+        }
+        extoolexec {
+            commandLine "myclitool" // second run
+        }
+    }
 }
 ```

 For this to work, you will need to set the URL of the  extool repository a property, typically in gradle.properties: